mikiehan/cs326e-p1-tcp-socket-starter/README.md

 kill the process that occupies the port.
 And, if you get a permissions error, run `chmod a+wrx server-python.py client-python.py` to give the script execute privileges.

 You should compare the two files using `diff in.txt out.txt`.
+If nothing returns that means your output files matches your input file.
+In addition, you can use the provided Robots_of_the_World!_Arise!.txt to test your program.

 ### Submission and grading